 Most people when they are spending their own money, want to have some idea of what they are going to get when the time and money runs out.
 They want some assurance that they’ll have enough bedrooms and enough bathrooms.
 They want to know the acreage of the lot and if they are going to get a one story or a two story house and how many cars they’ll be able to fit into the garage.

 People understand they might have to make some tradeoffs later in the build process.
-They might go over on carpet and have to make some tradeoffs with the lighting.
-They might decide they want fancy cabinets and go with a less expensive hardwood floor.
-They might want to defer decisions about the colors, or the finish, or the bushes they want to put in the front yard.
+They might go over on carpet and have to make some tradeoffs with the lighting, or they might decide they want fancy cabinets and go with a less expensive hardwood floor.
+Also, they may want to defer decisions about the colors, or the finish, or the bushes they want to put in the front yard.
 They aren’t willing to leave out bedrooms.

 We wouldn’t spend our own money this way, but this is the way we are asking our customers to spend their money when they build software with us.

 Fortunately for us, this wasn’t the way that our builder asked us to build our house.
-We did meet with him and describe our dream home.
-We talked about the property we wanted to build on, the number of bedrooms and bathrooms, and the number of cars we’d be able to fit into the garage.
-We talked about the quality of the finishes and flooring and how we wanted the yard landscaped.
+My wife and I did meet with him and describe our dream home.
+We talked about the property we wanted to build on, the number of bedrooms, bathrooms, and the number of cars we’d be able to fit into the garage.
+And, we also talked about the quality of the finishes, the flooring and how we wanted the yard landscaped.
 That took about an hour.